Cruise Port schedule, live map, terminals, news

 Oran is a Mediterranean port and city in Algeria's Oran Province (North Africa), with population around 760,000 (metro over 1,56 million).
 The city is located approx 432 km (268 mi) from the country's capital Algiers.

 Oran is considered Algeria's 2nd most important city - after the capital Algiers, due to its industrial, commercial and cultural importance.
 The city name "Wahran" (in Arabic) is translated as "two lions".
 A legend says that lions still lived in the area in 900 AD.
 The last couple of lions were hunted on a mountain close to Oran.

-Oran was established during the 10th century by Moorish Andalusian traders.
-In 1509 it was captured by the Spanish and stayed Spanish until 1708, when the city was conquered by the Ottomans.
-In 1732 Spain returned but its value as trade post had greatly decreased, so King Charles IV sold Oran city to the Turkish.
-In 1831 however, the city fell to the French.
+Oran was established in the 10th century by Moorish Andalusian traders.
+In 1509 it was captured by the Spanish and stayed Spanish until 1708 when was conquered by the Ottomans.
+In 1732 it became once again Spainish, but as its value as trade post had greatly decreased, King Charles IV of Spain (1788-1808) sold it to the Turkish.
+In 1831 the city fell to the French.

 Port Oran cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Oran, Algeria.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.